Quick guide Tap to collapse / expand

 The Power of Sensory Play

 Sensory play is particularly valuable for neurodivergent children.
 It helps them regulate emotions, build focus, and feel grounded in their environment.
-In this episode, Heather shares practical ideas using Edx Education’s Sand & Water Trays simple, flexible resources that can be filled with materials like coloured rice, water, or sand for endless exploration.
+In this episode, Heather shares practical ideas using Edx Education’s Sand and Water Trays simple, flexible resources that can be filled with materials like coloured rice, water, or sand for endless exploration.

 Pouring, scooping, and sifting can calm an overwhelmed child, offering a soothing rhythm that helps them reset.
 These quiet, repetitive actions are more than play they’re moments of emotional regulation and confidence building.